Please enter your name, email and zip code below to sign up!

 - individual gifts.

 If you would like to make a physical donation of any new toy, please visit our Giving Tree at the Tacoma Mall (near Macy's) from Nov.
 14th onwards.
 You will also find donation bins at the Lakewood and Tacoma Walmarts, as well as the Tacoma Stevens and University Place Fred Meyer's.
-Please make sure you place the item in a The Salvation Army marked receptacle.
+Please make sure you place the item in a Salvation Army marked collection bin.

-Alternatively, you can visit our very own Walmart Registry (coming Oct 14th) and ship the items directly to us.
+Alternatively, you can visit our very own Walmart Registry (Nov 15th-Dec 10th) and ship the items directly to us.

 - adopt a complete family.

-Inspired by a "charity pot" he'd seen as a sailor in England, he placed a kettle at the Oakland Ferry Landing with a sign that read,
+Inspired by a "charity pot" he'd seen in England, he placed a kettle at the Oakland Ferry Landing with a sign that read,

 "Keep the Pot Boiling."